modernish/modernish/README.md

 Feature testing is used by library functions to conveniently work around bugs or take advantage of special features not all shells have.
-For instance, `ematch` will use `[[` *var* `=~` *regex* `]]` if available and fall back to `grep -E` otherwise.
+For instance, `ematch` will use `[[` *var* `=~` *regex* `]]` if available and fall back to invoking `awk` to use its builtin `match()` function otherwise.
 But the use of feature testing is not restricted to modernish itself; any script using the library can do this in the same way.

 The `thisshellhas` function is an essential component of feature testing in